overlord-systems/jai-llhttp/README.md

 You can use the previous instructions to build on Linux (tested on Debian/Ubuntu).
 However, you can also cross-compile to linux using Docker.

 A Dockerfile (`Dockerfile.linux_glibc`) is provided that will clone llhttp and build it on a Debian machine.
 This Dockerfile can be run on Windows (and probably MacOS) to cross-compile.
 More instructions available inside the Dockerfile.

+You can slightly modify the Dockerfile (e.g. change to an Alpine image, use `apk get`, etc.) to get musl binaries.